House Sitting has become a prominent feature on my nomadic itinerary.

 - What better opportunity is there to experience life in the locations you visit than to walk a mile in the shoes of a resident?
 Try them on for size and spend time exploring their world.
 Never be a ‘foreigner’ again.
 We are often introduced to friends and neighbours who welcome us into the community and share their local knowledge.

-WHERE DO I SIGN UP TO BECOME A HOUSE SITTER?
+WHERE CAN I SIGN UP TO BECOME A HOUSE AND PET SITTER?

 DO I NEED EXPERIENCE FIRST?